Flying Blue is the frequent flyer program of KLM and partner Air France and may be a good option for regular travellers

 Alternative Frequent Flyer options for Netherlands-based individuals

 British Airways Executive Club – BA has an excellent global network via the Oneworld alliance although you would generally need to travel via London.
 BA members collect ‘Avios’ points.
-A one-way Amsterdam-London flight earns from 125 Avios at the lowest economy fare and 750 Avios for discount business class fares.
+Avios fares are calculated based on the price of the ticket and your level in the program (6-9 Avios per £GBP spent).

 Redemption rates start at 9,250 Avios for a one-way economy flight under 650 miles – which includes London-Amsterdam flights.
 This Avios rate can be lowered by paying a higher cash component.

 Other Oneworld carriers at Amsterdam are American Airlines, Iberia, Finnair, Cathay Pacific, Qatar Airways, Royal Air Maroc and Royal Jordanian.

 Miles & More from the Lufthansa group (which also includes Austrian and Swiss) is part of the extensive Star Alliance.
 You would need to fly via one of the hubs such as Frankfurt, Munich or Vienna.

 Like Flying Blue, earning miles on the lowest fares is difficult and fuel surcharges can be high on redemptions.
 If you are after easier status in Star Alliance then consider Turkish Airlines Miles&Smiles or Aegean Airlines Miles&Bonus.

 Emirates Skywards is is the frequent flyer program of Gulf heavyweight Emirates which flies up to twice daily from Amsterdam to its Dubai hub – which includes a daily service by Airbus A380.

 Emirates has a significant international route network including the Middle-East, Asia, Africa and Australia/NZ.
 Emirates is not part of a major alliance but partners include Qantas, Easyjet and Alaska Airlines.